 The World Health Organization (WHO) as the leader in global public health issues is committed to building future leaders in public health.
 WHO's Internship Programme offers a wide range of opportunities for students to gain insight in the technical and administrative programmes of WHO.

-The duration of WHO internships is between six weeks to three months.
-Exceptionally, internships may be extended up to a maximum of 6 months depending on the needs of the WHO technical unit and your availability.
+The duration of WHO internships is between six to 12 weeks.
+Exceptionally, internships may be extended up to a maximum of 24 weeks depending on the needs of the WHO technical unit and your availability.
 WHO internships are not paid and all costs of travel and accommodation are the responsibility of the intern candidate.

 Who are we looking for?

-- You have completed at least three years of full-time studies at a university or equivalent institution towards the completion of a degree.
+- You have completed three years of full-time studies at a university or equivalent institution prior to commencing the assignment.

 - You possess a first degree in a public health, medical or social field related to the technical work of WHO or a degree in a management-related or administrative field.

 - You are fluent in the working language of the office of assignment.

 - You are invited to complete an application for internship.
 This questionnaire includes providing details about your education and experience.
 You will be able to indicate the area of work within WHO that you are hoping to intern.